sheygs/javascript-basics/topics/Conditional_Logic/conditional-logic.md

 ### Switch Statement

-It is an alternative to multiple `if-else` statements.
+It is an alternative to multiple `if/else-if` statements.